Wednesday, June 5; Thursday, June 6 & Friday, June 7, 2019

 Early-Bird Rate (must register by 5/1/2019): $799 for Members | $999 for Nonmembers

 (Attendees of Basic Mediation 2019 will receive a $200 discount off of member and nonmember rates for Advanced Commercial Mediation.)

-Honorable Kathleen A. Roberts has been a full time mediator and arbitrator with JAMS – The Resolution Experts for sixteen years.
+Honorable Kathleen A. Roberts (Ret.) has been a full time mediator and arbitrator with JAMS, the leading provider of alternative dispute resolution services in the United States, for twenty-three years.
 She served as a United States Magistrate Judge in the Southern District of New York from 1985-1995.
-Since joining JAMS, Judge Roberts has mediated and arbitrated hundreds of disputes in commercial, employment, securities, intellectual property, insurance coverage, environmental and personal injury/product liability cases.
+Since joining JAMS, Judge Roberts has mediated and arbitrated thousands of disputes in commercial, employment, intellectual property, and insurance coverage cases.
 She has also been appointed as a Special Master and Referee by federal and state courts.
-Judge Roberts teaches alternative dispute resolution at the New York University School of Law, and is a member of the mediation panels of the United States District Courts in the Southern and Eastern Districts of New York, and the Commercial Division of the Supreme Court, New York County.
+Judge Roberts teaches alternative dispute resolution at the New York University School of Law, and regularly trains mediators through the New York City Bar Association.
+She is a member of the mediation panels of the United States District Courts in the Southern and Eastern Districts of New York, the Bankruptcy Courts of the Southern and Eastern Districts of New York, and the Commercial Division of the Supreme Court, New York County.
 Before joining the bench, Judge Roberts served as an Assistant United States Attorney for the Southern District of New York, in both the civil and criminal divisions, from 1979 to 1985.
-She served as a law clerk to District Judge William C. Conner for two years following her graduation from Yale Law School in 1977, where she was an Editor of the Yale Law Journal.
+She served as a law clerk to United States District Judge William C. Conner for two years following her graduation from Yale Law School in 1977, where she was an Editor of the Yale Law Journal.
 Judge Roberts received her B.A. from the University of Massachusetts at Boston, summa cum laude, in 1971.